 As fast as you can boil your pasta water is as fast as you can have this meal on the table!

-Before you start, you have to decide if you want to spend the extra time to broil the pasta in the oven for a baked brie mac and cheese flair.
+Before you start, you have to decide if you want to spend the extra time broiling the pasta in the oven for a baked brie mac and cheese flair.
 If the answer is yes, then go ahead and preheat your oven.

 You want to boil your pasta water according to the package and then cook the pasta in it.